I used to get a kick out of businesses with “cash only” signs in the window. I mean, join the 21st century already, right?

 A family friend and fellow business owner started using a credit card authorization service a few years ago that her bank recommended.

-We needed an actual computer programmer to write the code into her web site.
+We needed an actual computer programmer to write the code on her website.

 Credit Cards 101: Knowing POS From EMV From PCI